contao/docs/docs/dev/reference/config.md

 {{< version "4.10" >}}

-In case you don't want to manage the whole `COOKIE_ALLOW_LIST` because you are unsure what your application needs but you want to disable one of the existing entries on the deny list that's managed by Contao, you can specify this using:
+In case you don't want to manage the whole `COOKIE_ALLOW_LIST` because you are unsure what your application needs but you want to disable one or more of the existing entries on the deny list that's managed by Contao, you can specify this
+using:

 ```
-COOKIE_REMOVE_FROM_DENY_LIST=__utm.+
+COOKIE_REMOVE_FROM_DENY_LIST=__utm.+,AMP_TOKEN
 ```

 ### `QUERY_PARAMS_ALLOW_LIST`